beamzer/scan-scripts/README.md

 This works by checking if there is a HTTPS service active on the given ip-address and when it redirects to "/logon/LogonPoint/tmindex.html" it'probably a Citrix Netscaler

-As a bonus the script will also show you hostnames and SANs retreived from the certificate on other found HTTPS services
 ```
 usage: find_netscalers.py [-h] -i IPRANGE [IPRANGE ...] [-d] [-s] [-t TIMEOUT] [-p PARALLEL] [-v] [-n]